 My YA fans may find this disconcerting, which I can understand.
-But imagine how the geeky college students feel when they look up the author of the book they’ve just been assigned for their Alcohol in America class (which is the kind of ultra-cool class you get to take in college), and all they can find is Dairy Queen.
+But imagine how the geeky college students feel when they look up the author of the book they’ve just been assigned for their Alcohol in America class (which is the kind of class you get to take in college), and all they can find is Dairy Queen.
 Say whaaaat?

 Nothing you learn will ever be wasted.
 Nothing.
 Not even math.